base/base/docs/specs/interop/liquidity_migration.md

 }
 ```

-### Events

 #### `ConvertedToSuper`

+The `L2StandardBridge` SHOULD add a `ConvertedToSuper` event
-It MUST trigger when anyone converts legacy tokens
+that MUST trigger when anyone converts legacy tokens
 to `SuperchainERC20` with `convertToSuper`.

 ```solidity